qudrxt/square_invaders/README.md

 # Square-Invaders ##
 Developed with the TypeScript language and the functional reactive programming paradigm to replicate the iconic Space Invaders game.
-This project was initially developed without the usage of version control.
+This project was initially developed without the usage of version control and takes inspiration from Tim Dwyer's *Asteroid* implementation that can be viewed [here](https://stackblitz.com/edit/asteroids05?file=index.ts).

 ## Preview ##
 ![](/gamePreview.png)